larscom/go-bitvavo/README.md

 By default, the websocket handler will try to reconnect to the websocket when the connection is lost, you can disable this behaviour in the options.

 For each subscription you can set the buffer size for the underlying channel.
-Buffer size of 0 means an unbuffered channel.

 ### Public Subscriptions